-- Haugk, Kenneth C. Second Edition.
+Haugk, Kenneth C. Second Edition.
 Antagonists in the Church: How to Identify and Deal with Destructive Conflict.
 St. Louis, MO: Tebunah Ministries, 2013.
 (Note: This book can be ordered ONLY through the StephenMinistries.org website, books and courses.
-Be sure to differentiate between the book and the study guide) - Roudkovski, Karen.
-Understanding Spiritual Abuse: What It Is and How to Respond.
-Nashville: B@H Academic, 2024.
+Be sure to differentiate between the book and the study guide)

+Osborn, Brooke and Karen Roudkovski.
+Counseling Through the Storm.
+Nashville: B&H Academic, 2025.